Atypical Evictions Arizona

 If there never was agreement for this person to pay rent and there is not a written lease agreement in place then you must send them a 30-day notice to vacate.
 If they do not leave after the expiration of the 30 days then we can begin the eviction process thru the courts.

-If you would like to speak with an experienced eviction attorney then contact the Dunaway Law Group at 480-389-6529 or message us HERE.
+If you are an Arizona attorney and need to evict an atypical tenant then contact the Dunaway Law Group at 480-702-1608 or message us HERE.

-Home 9 Landlord - Tenant Law 9 Atypical Evictions Arizona
+Home 9 Landlord - Tenant Law 9 Eviction 9 Atypical Evictions Arizona

 Contact Us: